 The pelvic floor is a sheet of muscle through which the rectum passes and becomes the anal canal.
 The anal canal is surrounded by the anal sphincter complex, which is comprised of both an internal and external component.
 Many of the disorders above are due to improper functioning of the pelvic floor muscles.
 The levator ani muscle (also called the pelvic diaphragm) is the major component of the pelvic floor.
 The levator ani muscle is actually a pair of symmetrical muscular sheets comprised of 3 individual muscles – the iliococygeus, pubococcygeus, and puborectalis.
 The puborectalis is a U-shaped muscle that attaches to the pubic tubercle (“the pubic bone”) and wraps around the rectum – under normal circumstance, this muscle is contracted, maintaining a “bend” in the rectum and contributing to stool continence.
 The act of bearing down to pass a bowel movement typically causes this muscle to relax, allowing the rectum to straighten.
 In addition to the rectum, the urethra, which carries urine from the bladder to the outside of the body, also passes through the front portion of the pelvic floor, as does the vagina in females.

-Legend: The image on the left shows a view of the pelvic floor muscles from above.
+Legend: This image shows a view of the pelvic floor muscles from above.
 The image on the right shows the relationship of the rectum as it passes through the pelvic floor and becomes the anus, surrounded by the anal sphincter complex.

 ASCRS Textbook 2nd edition, pages 11 and 3.